isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/CCE MTL.md

 #### Features of the CCE Syllabus

-Students learn values through three overarching ideas, namely (Identity, Relationships and Choices in six domains, starting with self and extending to the family, school, community, nation and the world.
-The diagram below shows the Core Values, the 3 Big Ideas and the Expanding Domains in the CCE syllabus:
+<p align="Justify">Students learn values through three overarching ideas, namely (Identity, Relationships and Choices in six domains, starting with self and extending to the family, school, community, nation and the world.
+The diagram below shows the Core Values, the 3 Big Ideas and the Expanding Domains in the CCE syllabus:</p>

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}